yasinkaymaz/HandsFreeTweet/README.md

 ```
 You can also follow the instructions here: https://github.com/tweepy/tweepy

-Then, download this code to your computer by typing the following:
+**Then**, download this code to your computer by typing the following:
 ```
 git clone https://github.com/yasinkaymaz/HandsFreeTweet.git

 cd HandsFreeTweet
 ```

 Now it is ready to use.

+---

 ### How to use: